zchandler/builderwars/core-rules.md

 * **Melee weapons** do 1-5 damage (1 = small dagger, 5 = lightsaber, vorpal sword, or magically endowed baguette).
 * **Ranged weapons** do 1-3 damage (1 = bow&arrow; 3 = sniper rifle).
 Often lighter dmg weapons will have longer range.
 Range is measured in inches.
 Close up ranged weapons (i.e. shotgun) = 4” range, long distance ranged weapons (i.e. rifle or crossbow) = 12”.
 GM arbitrarily assigns weapon ranges, with an eye toward game balance.
 * **Shields** prevent 1HP from each incoming attack.
 So, a hero holding 2 shields would subtract 2HP of damage from each and every incoming attack before it did any damage to his/her HP, which makes 2 shields very effective against all but the most powerful ranged attacks.
 Heros with shields can block for other heroes, if they are in the direct line of fire of the incoming attack.
 If the player pays 2HP from their HP Pool, they can upgrade to a Super Shield that blocks 2HP from each incoming attack.
-Super Shield also have to be made of special pieces, or otherwise look awesome in order to qualify.
+Super Shields also have to be made of special pieces, or otherwise look awesome in order to qualify.
 * **Fire** weapons do an extra 1HP of burn damage during the next turn after being hit, in addition to their normal damage.
 GM should designate who has a fire weapon in their notes, and generally there is some kind of visual component to the lego pieces involved (fire, or a red clear piece on weapon).
 cost: 2HP from total HP pool per weapon
 * **Ice** weapons cut the victims movement in half during the next turn after being hit, in addition to their normal damage.
 GM should designate who has a fire weapon in their notes, and generally there is some kind of visual component to the lego pieces involved (clear blue piece on weapon).